The Aspidoras genera

 one larger fontanel.
 Lineage: All

-Aspidoras belong to Lineage 2 with the exception
+Aspidoras belong to Lineage 2

-Care: Aspidoras albater is fairly
+Aquarium Care: Aspidoras albater

-Provide a planted area in the tank for cover and include
+not aggressive.
+Provide a planted area in the tank

-a soft substrate such as sand or small rounded gravel.
+for cover and include a soft substrate such as sand

-foods, small live and frozen foods.
-Etymology:
+or small rounded gravel.
+Diet:Flake, tablet foods, small live and frozen

-The specific name alabater: albus (L.), white;
+alabater: albus (L.), white; ater (L.), black,

-blotches on pale tan body.
+pale tan body.
 Remarks:

 Many species of Aspidoras are difficult to